turmoni/micropython-lib/micropython/lora/README.md

 Default: `0x12`

 LoRa Sync Words are used to differentiate LoRa packets as being for Public or Private networks.
-Sync Word must match between transmitter and receiver.
+Sync Word must match between sender and receiver.

 For SX127x this value is an 8-bit integer.
 Supported values 0x12 for Private Networks (default, most users) and 0x34 for Public Networks (LoRaWAN only).